tahoe-lafs/magic-folder/docs/snapshots.rst

 To verify the signature, a client has the content and metadata capability-strings when they download the Snapshot object and the mangled name from that participant's Personal DMD.
-They can thus verify the signature using the participant's public-key before downloading the content or metadata.
+They can thus re-form the above text and verify the signature using the participant's public-key before downloading the content or metadata.

 **Note**: "metadata" is used in two ways above; Tahoe allows you to add arbitrary metadata for each entry in a directory.
 This is where